Ouxsoft/LivingMarkup/docs/How It Works.md

 ## Page
 The Page is loaded by the Director.
 During runtime the Director modifies the Page using Handlers and Hooks.
 A Page must be well-formed and valid XML or HTML.
 ## Handlers
-A Handler is used to define a type of Element.
-It consist of an XPath expressions and a class name.
+A Handler consists of an XPath expressions and a class name and is used to define a type of Element.
 The XPath expression  ("//block") finds the Elements inside the Document.
 The class name defines the class used to instantiate the Element.
 A Handler's class name may feature variables ("/Blocks/{name}") for the Director to resolve using the Document element's attributes (<block name="Message"/>).
 PXP does not require any specific Handlers be implemented, although core Logic and Element Handlers are useful.
 ## Hooks
 The Director orchestrates Element method execution using Hooks which are defined at runtime.
 Hooks order the execution of Element method calls.
 ## Elements